thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ## Next steps

 There is no network at this point on your VMs.
-To make the VM node accessible from any terminal within local network, contact <a href="mailto:support@thoughtspot.com">support@thoughtspot.com</a>.
+As a prerequisite:

+1. Verify that Network Adapter type is set to VMware vmxnet3 (Recommended).
+2. Verify that all ESX host that all ThoughtSpot VM are running on (or, can run on) have been trunked to the VLAN assigned to TS VM(s).
+3. Verify that console for all ThoghtSpot VMs is accessible vim VMware vCenter server.

+Once done, go to <a href="http://support.thoughtspot.com">ThoughtSpot Support website</a> and use the support ticket meant for installation task.
+If necessary, create a new ticket.